chenxingqiang/YiRage/docs/transpiler/triton_transpiler.md

 # Triton Transpiler Documentation

 ## Introduction
-The Triton transpiler is a component of the Mirage framework that converts kernel graphs into Triton code for efficient GPU execution.
-It provides automatic code generation and validation based on mirage's built-in optimizations.
+The Triton transpiler is a component of the YiRage framework that converts kernel graphs into Triton code for efficient GPU execution.
+It provides automatic code generation and validation based on yirage's built-in optimizations.

 ## Key Features
 - Automatic dimension adjustment for Triton's power-of-2 and minimum-16 requirements